aws-samples/shopfloor-connectivity/docs/README.md

 			<td>
 				<p>Transformations are a sequence of one or more transformation operators that can be applied to values read from input channels and/or aggregated output values.</p>
 				<p>This element is a map indexed by transformation identifiers which can be referred to in case a transformation needs to be applied to the data.</p>
 				<p>Each entry is a list of one or more transformation operators.
 An operator consists of the name of the operator and operator-specific parameters.
 The operators are applied in the order in which they are listed.
-The output type of an operator must be compatible with the input type of the next operator in the list.</p>
+The output type of the operator must be compatible with the input type of the next operator in the list.</p>
 				<p>If a value the transformation is applied to is an array of values, the transformation will be applied to each value in the array.</p>
 			</td>
 			<td>Map[String,<a href="#transformationoperator">TransformationOperator</a>[]]</td>